-Prior to coming to UWM in 1993, Kim served as the Cultural and Fine Arts Program Manager at the Naperville Park District in Illinois.
+Prior to coming to UWM in 1993, Kim served as the Cultural and Fine Arts Program Manager at the Naperville (IL) Park District.
 He was also a World Service Worker for the YMCA in Alexandria, Egypt.
-Kim has an extensive background in theater, having participated in over 60 productions as an actor, director and technician.
+Kim has an extensive background in theater, having participated in more than 60 productions as an actor, director and technician.

 He is the past president of the Milwaukee Ethnic Council and has participated in the Milwaukee Mosaic program.

-He holds a B.A. in philosophy from Saint John's University, Minnesota; an M.A. in humanities from the University of Wisconsin-Oshkosh; and an M.A. in theater and drama from the University of Wisconsin-Madison.
+He holds a bachelor's degree in philosophy from Saint John's University, Minnesota; a master's degree in humanities from the University of Wisconsin-Oshkosh; and a master's degree in theater and drama from the University of Wisconsin-Madison.